-- Enforcing modified path-consistency is difficult (NP-complete) - The decision problem is whether there exists a path conforming to the maximum number of visits in individual layers. - Lemma: The decision variant of the problem belongs to the NP class. - The path is of polynomial size with respect to the graph interpretation. - It can be checked in polynomial time whether the path conforms to the maximum size of intersection with individual layers. - Lemma: The existence of a Hamiltonian path in a graph is reducible to the existence of a path conforming to the maximum size of intersection with layers. - Main idea of the proof: G=(V,E), where V={v1,v2,...,vn} (i) Construct an instance of modified path consistency in the form of a matrix - (ii) Associate rows of the matrix with layers and set the maximum size of the intersection to 1
+- Enforcing modified path-consistency is difficult (NP-complete) - The decision problem is whether there exists a path respecting the maximum sizes of intersections with individual layers. - Lemma: The decision variant of the problem belongs to the NP class. - The path is of polynomial size with respect to the graph interpretation. - It can be checked in polynomial time whether the path conforms to maximum size of intersections with individual layers. - Lemma: The existence of a Hamiltonian path in a graph is reducible to the existence of a path conforming to the maximum sizes of intersections with layers. - Main idea of the proof: G=(V,E), where V={v1,v2,...,vn} - (i) Construct an instance of modified path consistency in the form of a matrix - (ii) Associate rows of the matrix with layers and set the maximum size of the intersection to 1